ibm-ecosystem-engineering/Watson-NLP/ML/PII-Extraction/Tutorial for PII extraction using fine-tuned models.md

                                                            feature_extractors=[default_feature_extractor])
 ```

-In the above Fine-tuning, `train_iob_stream` is the training data that generate at beginning of the tutorial which includes 10,000 sentences, `en` is the language code for English, and `mentions_train_template` is the SIRE model entity mention template which we load in the beginning
+In the above Fine-tuning, `train_iob_stream` is the training data that generate at beginning of the tutorial which includes 10,000 sentences, `en` is the language code for English, and `mentions_train_template` is the SIRE model entity mention template which we load in the beginning, it is base training template for entity mentions SIRE block using the CRF algorithm.

 ```
 #Save the Trained block model as a workflow model